 We currently have our emergency fund set up with CIT bank.
 CIT Bank has one of the highest interest rates at 1.75%, which is huge.

 >>> You can check out CIT Bank here!

 Whatever you do, don’t let your money sit in an ordinary savings account!
 This will not make you money, unlike the above option that will.

 Don’t wait any longer to take action with this financial goal!

 8| Sign up for Life Insurance

 My husband and I love to travel together.
 We originally signed up for life insurance before we left for a vacation without the kids.
-It is such a great feeling knowing that if anything was to happen to us, our kids would be set for life, financially.
+It is such a great feeling knowing that if anything were to happen to us, our kids would be set for life financially.

 Having life insurance is probably the best $50 we spend every month!

 My husband and I started planning for retirement when we were 22!!

 We might be a little abnormal, but I’m so glad we started when we did.
 At the time, we didn’t have a clue what we were doing, heck I don’t think we even had a clue about life.